A favorite echeveria succulent plant hybrid, Echeveria imbricata [ech-eh-VER-ee-a im-brih-KAY-tuh] produces blue-green leaves forming tight rosettes.

 The echeveria imbricata is the perfect addition to any rock garden or a succulent garden.

-They also look great as a stand-alone plant in containers or combined with other succulents to help create a stunning floral arrangement.
+All types of Echeverias look great as a stand-alone plant in containers or combined with other succulents to help create a stunning floral arrangement.